VirulentArc/ScriptCards/Spell Book Manager/readme.md

 The settings handout stores GM configuration.
 The player-specific handout is used to display spell descriptions when the spell description button is clicked.

-The first time each player runs the script a new `Spell Book Manager [PlayerID]` will be created.
+The first time each player runs the script a new `Spell Book Manager [PlayerID]` will be created.<br>
 ![Installation](images/handouts.png)

 GM's will see a string of characters in the GM Notes of the Handouts.
-Do not manually edit the GM Notes, that is a JSON string that holds all the mule assignment information.
+Do not manually edit the GM Notes, that is a JSON string that holds all the mule assignment information.<br>
 ![Installation](images/JSON.png)

 ---